Post

 Learn about the characteristics and differences between static and dynamic web pages, explore static site generators, and host a Jekyll blog on GitHub Pages.

 I started hosting a blog on GitHub Pages using Jekyll in early 2021.
-However, I didn’t properly document the installation process at the time, which led to some difficulties in maintenance later on.
+However, since I didn’t properly document the installation process at the time of setting up the blog, I encountered some difficulties with maintenance later on.
 So I decided to briefly outline the installation process and maintenance methods.

 1. Static Site Generator & Web Hosting